Valentines Dinner

 Every Valentines Day he does something different, with one exception.
 He no longer buys a commercially made card.
 He makes his own card to give to me and every year, in that card, he composes his own personal and wonderful message to me.
 No one else in the world gets the same card - at least they better not! :-) I really appreciate his effort and thoughtfulness.

 Then there is always a surprise.
 One year he made Valentines Day last for the rest of the month.
-He cut out 14 small pieces of paper and wrote on each piece a special message.
+He cut out some small pieces of paper and wrote on each piece a special message.
 Some were further expressions of his love, others were chores he knew I wanted him to do, some were small but important things to do together like take a drive or go somewhere overnight, and a few were promises of special little gifts (I got to choose).

 Note: I know I probably don't have to mention this but somehow I feel obligated to do so.
 Your meal can be rich and taste fabulous - and it should, but keep the portions reasonable.
-Too much food will make you and your loved one sleepy.
+Too much food will make you and your loved one sleepy. |

 Don't forget to check out other Valentine's Day Menu Suggestions.